RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 ##### How to

+This is the output of my ORA autotype template.

 Sharing details are from inner panel.
-Copy the lines starting with- Predicted to Longest.

-Then include online tree info
+Include online tree info:\
-If linked tree, add a newline before the # of people If unlinked tree, add on a new line, "# people" from the largest one listed.
+If linked tree, add a newline before the # of people\
+If unlinked tree, add on a new line, "# people" from the largest one listed.\
 If no tree, copy that notice line as is.

-TODO  May want to do a search and replace for "You and " => "Richard J Otter \n"

 #### 23andMe